 Money

 With more time to discover the lead’s challenges, salespeople can frame the money discussion in a way that shows the benefits of spending some money to deal with their problem.
-Instead, ask questions that inspires them to look for the money by asking probing questions like:
+Instead, ask questions that inspire them to look for the money by asking probing questions like:

 - Do you already have the budget for this area?